Xilinx/Vitis_Libraries/README.md

 ![Comprehensive Set of Domain-Specific Accelerated Libraries](https://xilinx.github.io/Vitis_Libraries/_images/1569434411715.png)
+* Also starting with the 2025.2 release, some Alveo platforms will no longer be supported, including U200, U250, and U280.
+Users can continue using other Alveo platforms (including U50, U50LV, and U55C) to implement PL designs with similar performances.

 # Use in Familiar Programming Languages
 Use Vitis accelerated-libraries in commonly-used programming languages that you know like C, C++, and Python.
 Leverage Xilinx platforms as an enabler in your applications – Work at an application level and focus your core competencies on solving challenging problems in your domain, accelerate time to insight, and innovate.